The Incentive Structure Is Pulling the Teams Apart: Why everyone is winning and the business is losing

 What a commercial system read shows

-When you examine incentive structure as part of a commercial system assessment, the misalignment becomes visible quickly.
+When you examine incentive structure as part of a commercial system examination, the misalignment becomes visible quickly.
 Not as a people problem.
 As an architecture problem.
 Which means it has an architecture solution.

 The solution is not to blame the functions.
 It is to design the connections between them with the same rigour that was applied to building the functions themselves.